dantrevino/talks/Nike-COP-Blockchain/slides.md

 Note:
 1) Blockstack is a new decentralized Internet where users own their data and apps run locally.

-2) Blockstack is an open source layer to the bitcoin blockchain that enables identity, storage, and discovery.
+2) Blockstack is an open source development layer for the bitcoin blockchain that enables identity, storage, and discovery.

 3) Built to be blockchain agnostic